maxwelljmckee/no-dux/README.md

 # Data Getters
 So we've learned how to set and remove data from our store, but what if we just want to take a peek inside and see what's there?
 That's where **getters** come in!

+**IMPORTANT**: With `no-dux`, stateful update is 100% opt-in.
+That means that data-getters can provide us a snapshot of the store when component renders, but component rerender will not be triggered by store updates.
+For stateful component rerender, please see the [React Hooks section](#react-hooks-api) of the docs.

 Let's go back to an earlier version of our store example to learn about getters:
 ```js
 // store